-Reserve allotment for specific categories like Sponsors or VIPs.
+Reserve allotment for specific categories such as Sponsors or VIPs.

 Restrict to credit card payment only for Attendees (requires credit card module), whereas Speakers can be invoiced.

-Have different prices for different categories (and even make sure no one else see prices for other categories, by using a category code)
+Have different prices for different categories (and even make sure no one else sees prices for other categories, by using a category code).

 Keep participant categories hidden from bookers in form using the "no, invitation only" setting, and invite selected persons only to book in the category.

 Every form has a default category when it is created, but it is never visible to bookers unless the Project manager creates at least one more.
 The default category can be renamed.
 Select "Yes" to publish this category onto your form and make it visible to bookers.